commonform/plan-addenda-exhibits-numbering/README.md

   'Exhibit 1')
 ```

-Their children forms are numbered by [outline-numbering][outline-numbering]:
+The children of each exhibit are numbered by [outline-numbering][outline-numbering]:

 ```javascript
 assert.equal(